 Serving Ideas

-- With grilled meats — Spoon over grilled chicken, steak, pork chops, or fish for instant flavor.
+- With grilled meats – It’s perfect over chicken, steak, or anything hot off the grill for an easy flavor boost.

-- On soups and chilis — Especially Mexican Chicken Soup or Chicken Tortilla Soup.
+- On soups – A spoonful on top of Mexican Chicken Soup or Chicken Poblano Soup adds brightness and texture.

 Storage